 Also, the symptoms of situational anxiety are the same as spontaneous anxiety, except that phobic anxiety never reaches the intensity of spontaneous anxiety.
 An example of a trigger for situational anxiety would be public speaking.
 Many people experience this fear.
 In fact, it is one of the most common phobias.
 Lori, a marketing director at a company, stated, "I know that when people speak in public, they experience butterflies in their stomach, but how come my butterflies always feel like elephants?"

 When Lori said that, she was very much afraid of how bad she would feel when she had to get up and speak.
 Lori thought that all of her physical symptoms were danger signals.
 She stated that she thought her symptoms were warning signs that she should avoid any experience that would bring this on.

 Anticipatory anxiety occurs when the client is dreading a certain event for which they already hold a pre-existing phobia.
 Slowly, the feelings of anxiety build until they hit the breaking point and the client nearly loses control of all faculties.
 After such a climax, the feelings quickly dissipate.
 Katie held a deep instilled fear of dogs since she was four.
 She would cross roads and would not visit friends who had dogs.
 Katie said that once she hit that peak point, she would begin to cry and cower.

-On this track, we discussed three gradations of anxiety intensity, which were spontaneous anxiety; situational anxiety; and anticipatory anxiety.
+In this section, we discussed three gradations of anxiety intensity, which were spontaneous anxiety; situational anxiety; and anticipatory anxiety.

-On the next track, we will examine three aspects to keep in mind when diagnosing clients, which are diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.
+In the next section, we will examine three aspects to keep in mind when diagnosing clients, which are diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.